samratk-cuelogic/test/readme.txt

 First git example!

-Share a file upload on girhub!
+Share a file upload on github!